sungnga/practice/nodejs-2/03-task-manager/README.md

   // a schema defines the structure for the document in a collection
-  // Strings and Boolean are SchemaTypes const TaskSchema = new mongoose.Schema({
+  // Strings and Boolean are SchemaTypes
+  // NOTE: only the properties setup in the schema will be passed to the database const TaskSchema = new mongoose.Schema({
     name: String,
     completed: Boolean